-Marc McQuade is Associate Principal and co-heads the New York studio overseeing projects in North & South America and the Caribbean.
+Marc McQuade is Associate Principal and co-heads the New York studio overseeing projects in North and South America and the Caribbean.
 Since joining the firm in 2010, he has been crucial to the growth of the US office having led numerous cultural, civic, and commercial projects.

-Marc is currently leading the completion of 130 William, a new 66-story residential tower in NYC with four floors of amenities, ground floor retail, and a public plaza in New York’s financial district; the Princeton University Art Museum, a cultural facility on the university campus; and the Detroit Riverfront Conservancy which involves the transformation of the 22-acre West Riverfront Park in downtown Detroit into a dynamic public space.
+Marc is currently directing the team for 130 William, a new 66-story residential tower with four floors of amenities, ground floor retail, and a public plaza in New York City’s Financial District; the Princeton University Art Museum, a cultural facility on the university campus; and the Ralph C. Wilson, Jr. Centennial Park for the Detroit Riverfront Conservancy, which involves the transformation of 22 acres in downtown Detroit into a dynamic public space.